EdgarMandela/Online-Health-Tracker/README.md

 ## Motivation:

 As a new parent, I am often bombarded with some sort of health issue or another.
-With the addition of managing a busy schedule, it is often hard to visit a doctor right away, so the idea for creating a health checker that allows for a quick diagnosis came about.
+With the addition of managing a busy schedule, it is often hard to visit a doctor right away, so the idea for creating an online health checker that allows for a quick diagnosis came about.
 It is helpful to get a sense of what condition I might have in a quick and timely manner before discussing my symptoms with my primary doctor.

 ## Document Flow